Upcoming regattas

 Volly of the week

 Double Bay Sailing Club is managed and run entirely by volunteers.
 As the saying goes, “many hands make light work.
-There is always work to be done in the upkeep of our shed and the ongoing running of dinghy racing.This week we’d like to thank Peter Collie and John Vasey for moving the fridges to their new and improved location adjacent to the canteen.
+There is always work to be done in the upkeep of our shed and the ongoing running of dinghy racing.This week we’d like to thank Steven London for his excellent service to the club.
+Steven has stepped up tothe role as club secretary following Emily’s departure.
+His contribution however over the past year has been significant – maintaining the volunteer user guides, assisting with onboarding new members and volunteering with the Learn to Race program, and taking awesome photos to mention but a few.

 See Full Post >>